Sarah Herrington, MFA, ERYT, YACEP, is the founder and lead facilitator of OM Schooled.

 Sarah's own personal practice, a combination of Vinyasa yoga, Buddhist meditation, and writing began in her teens.
 In 2007, she began teaching 25 classes a week to grades K-5 in inner city settings, going on to develop after-school programs, studio classes, and OM Schooled.

-  Sarah has over 500 hours of yoga teacher training under her belt with Yoga to the People, Laughing Lotus, Karma Kids Yoga, Little Flower Yoga, YogaEd, the Art of Yoga Project, Mini Yogis and coursework and study with Dharma Mittra (and, of course, learning from the kids themselves).
+Sarah has over 500 hours of yoga teacher training under her belt with Yoga to the People, Laughing Lotus, Yoga Collective Venice, Karma Kids Yoga, Little Flower Yoga, YogaEd, the Art of Yoga Project, Mini Yogis and coursework and study with Dharma Mittra (and, of course, learning from the kids themselves).
 She holds an MFA in Creative Writing from Lesley University and BA in English/ Writing from New York University, and was named a "poet to watch" by Oprah Magazine.

 She is currently working to help grow the first Master of Arts in Yoga Studies program in North America at Loyola Marymount University in Los Angeles, where she teaches in the Yoga, Mindfulness and Social Change certificate, leads a course on Meditation for Political Action to undergrads, teaches Creative Nonfiction and leads OM Schooled.

 Sarah divides her time between New York and LA.

 CNN: Is Yoga Too Religious For Schools? (interview)

 Kelli Love, M.Ed is an educator, presenter, and consultant in the field of children’s mindfulness and yoga.
 She develops curriculum with a focus on self-awareness, emotion regulation and well being; Kelli currently teaches at Girls Prep Bronx Elementary, where yoga and mindfulness are embraced as a school wide content area.